Daniel5Martins/Technical-Assessment/README.md

-# Technical Assessment on Bioinformatics & Machine Learning7
+# Technical Assessment on Bioinformatics & Machine Learning

 Public repository for consideration by the Firalis S.A. & Amoneta Diagnostics Portuguese branch recruitment team.